Gregory Peck's Grandchildren Have Grown Up To Be Gorgeous

 He went on to encourage his followers to donate and stand up for social justice.
 "Do the right thing," he urged.
 He concluded with a phrase from Lee's novel, writing, "It means trying to understand what it's like living in someone else's skin."
 His grandfather and Harper Lee would undoubtedly be proud of him.

-Ondine Peck-Voll is a student at Duke University
+Ondine Peck Voll enrolled at Duke University

-Ondine Peck-Voll might be following in her grandfather's footsteps
+Ondine Peck Voll might be following in her grandfather's footsteps

-While Ondine Peck-Voll may be studying media, it seems that she has inherited her grandfather's passion for acting.
-In addition to her studies, she is also the secretary of the Duke Players, a student theater company.
-"As Secretary, I administrate the entire program and my responsibilities include selecting plays," reads her LinkedIn bio.
+While Ondine Peck Voll studied media, it seems that she has inherited her grandfather's passion for acting.
+In addition to her studies, she was also the secretary of the Duke Players, a student theater company.
+"As Secretary, I administrate the entire program and my responsibilities include selecting plays," her LinkedIn read.
 "I also appeared in and/or produced four student films and three Duke University theatre productions."
-Ondine is also on Backstage, the casting website, where her credits include a 2020 Samsung commercial and her training includes workshops with theater companies like Commedia Dell'Arte, Frantic Assembly, and Theatre de Complicité.
+Ondine was also on Backstage, the casting website, where her credits include a 2020 Samsung commercial.
+Her training includes workshops with theater companies like Commedia Dell'Arte, Frantic Assembly, and Theatre de Complicité.
+In 2019, she also did a summer course at Columbia University in digital filmmaking.

 It seems that in addition to acting, producing, and filmmaking, Ondine is also pursuing singing.
 She released her first single "Afterparty" in May 2023 under the artist name OPV.